 Protecting your Terrier’s paws is also crucial in winter.
 You can use booties or paw balm for this.
 Booties protect against cold, ice, and chemicals on the ground.

 Paw balm creates a protective layer on the paw pads.
-It’s easier to apply than booties but doesn’t provide as much protection.
+It’s easier to apply than booties, but it doesn’t provide as much protection.

 Another helpful step is to adjust your Terrier’s exercise routine for winter.
 Instead of long walks, try shorter, more frequent outings.
 Increase indoor playtime to keep your dog active.